11 things to do when moving into a new house

 Here are some of the essentials you should have on hand:

-• Bedding, bathroom and clothing basics: Ensure you have sheets, pillows, blankets and towels easily accessible for your first night in your new home.
-Other bathroom essentials include toilet paper and a shower curtain.
-Make sure you also have a bag with a change of clothes, toiletries and medications.
+• Bedding, bathroom and clothing basics: Have sheets, pillows, blankets, towels, toilet paper and a shower curtain.
+Pack a bag with a change of clothes, toiletries and any needed medications.

-• Drinks and snacks: You may not have time to whip up a meal as you unpack, so have a supply of cold drinks and filling snacks on hand to power you through the day.
-Think bananas, apples, nuts, peanut butter, jelly and bread.
+• Drinks and snacks: Stock up on cold drinks and filling snacks like bananas, apples, nuts, peanut butter, jelly and bread.

 Did you find this article helpful? |